julian-klode/jak-linux.org/content/about.md

 ## Site History
 Initially, JAK LINUX was supposed to be a Linux distribution based on Debian GNU/Linux 4.0, shipping standard Debian packages plus some packages from a custom repository.
-This plan never really took of, and the site has since become a place where my projects are hosted.
+This plan never really took off, and the site has since become a place where my projects are hosted.

 ## Site Technology
 The JAK LINUX site is powered by [Hugo](http://gohugo.io), a free static site generator.
-It is hosted on [hetzner](https://hetzner.nde/), domains are provided by [INWX](https://www.inwx.de/).
+It is hosted on [hetzner](https://hetzner.de/), domains are provided by [INWX](https://www.inwx.de/).

 The design is based on [Bootstrap](https://getbootstrap.com/), from